 Even if you don’t notice any of these signs, you should still consider getting your fixture replaced should you discover the wiring is messy or damaged.
 Any damaged components have the potential to worsen over time and evolve into many of the other indicators on this list.
 As such, catching the problem now will be key to preventing future injuries or property damage.

 Messy wires can work in much the same way.
 Though they aren’t currently releasing a current that could damage what’s around them, tangled wires are at a higher risk of being cut, crimped, or snipped through standard use.
 Therefore, it’s always a good practice to keep them organized and out of the way.
+You can learn more about wiring and everything lighting here.

 If you’ve noticed any of these signs with your own home lighting fixtures, it’s crucial that you find replacements before they can put you and your family in harm’s way.
 At Bicycle Glass Co., we pride ourselves on our quality recycled glass pendant lighting fixtures.
 Each of our products is made by hand with care and inspected thoroughly prior to being shipped.
 This way, we can ensure you’re receiving nothing less than a well-performing item.
 To learn more about what we have in stock, give us a call or visit our website.